williamcaamot/MicroservicesV2/readme.md

  - Google custom search API key:  AIzaSyDjUBYwYTQ1vs143c3qO-Eiep8UVDt7dow

 ## User stories and features
-- [ ] As a user I want to be able to find relevant websites for a company with Google Search (Webscraper Service)
+- [X] As a user I want to be able to find relevant websites for a company with Google Search (Webscraper Service)
+- [ ] Security and validation on the feature above - It works, but is it secure and resilient?
 - [ ] As a user I want to be able to find relevant emails from a company website (Webscraper Service)
-- [ ] Authentication, username and password for this simple project in the course.
+- [X] Authentication, username and password for this simple project in the course.
-- [ ] Products selling, used for prompts to generate pitches
+- [X] Product description for selling, used for prompts to generate pitches
 - [ ] Global exception handling using the same DTO in ALL microservices
 - [ ] Fix Authentication so that a user can only access their own information
+- [ ] Input validation

 ## Exam grades
 ### E Requirements: